ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

             return DeviceCommunicationClient(self.resource_name, self.initialization_behavior)
    ```

-5. **Create Custom Instrument in PinMap**:
+5. **Create data communication in PinMap**:
-   - This design uses pin-centric workflow and requires a custom instrument in the PinMap to be associated with the arbitrary gRPC service.
+   - This design uses pin-centric workflow and requires a data communication in the PinMap to be associated with the arbitrary gRPC service.
    - The instrument type ID defined in the pinmap is required when calling the session management service’s initialization API.

 6. **Reserve the Resource in the Measurement Plugin**